Police hopeful on MMS mastermind, abduction case to be handed over to CBI: HM

 Agency (APEDA) never let go an opportunity go off track as came up with another step

 to generate awareness on renewable energy among the masses during the Mopin celebration

-During the exhibition, Muri informed that APEDA distributed 200 Nos of T-
+During the exhibition, Muri informed that APEDA distributed 200 Nos of T-shirts to

 In spite of communication bottleneck, APEDA made it possible to bring its MEV to